-Report says Seahawks expected to ‘face consequences’ for Russell Wilson concussion situation, but nothing decided yet
+Seahawks reportedly violate concussion protocol with Russell Wilson; NFL says nothing decided yet

 Despite a report that the Seahawks are likely to receive penalties for how it enacted the concussion protocol Thursday, the NFL says the investigation is not complete.

-An ESPN.com report Sunday stated that the Seahawks “are expected to face consequences” for the way the team handled the NFL’s concussion protocol when Russell Wilson was injured in the third quarter Sunday at Arizona.
+An ESPN.com report Sunday stated that the Seahawks “are expected to face consequences” for the way the team handled the NFL’s concussion protocol when quarterback Russell Wilson was injured in the third quarter Thursday at Arizona.

 But nothing has been decided yet.
 After the ESPN report surfaced, the NFL released a statement through a spokesman that said: “Interviews by NFL and NFLPA officials have not been conducted yet.
 No conclusions have been reached.”
+That the situation is being looked into is not new as the NFL had announced on Friday that it would further look into the situation stating that “a thorough review is under way.”

-It’s unclear the timeline and it’s also unclear what the penalties could be.
+It’s unclear the timeline for the investigation and it’s also somewhat unclear exactly what the penalties could be.

 ESPN reported that the Seahawks could be fined as much as $150,000.

-- Huskies’ playoff dreams die on The Farm in 30-22 loss to Stanford

-The NFL announced on Friday that it would further look into the situation stating that “a thorough review is under way.”
+Pro Football Talk noted that a first offense of the concussion protocol is a fine of up to $150,000 though NFL.com — the league’s official website — stated ” if the concussion protocol is found to not be properly followed, the team is subject to fines and a potential loss of draft picks.”
+(The Seahawks lost a fifth-round pick in the 2017 draft for violating off-season practice rules in 2016.
+It doesn’t appear as if that violation would impact this one, based on the PFT report of the potential penalties).

-Pro Football Talk noted teams have previously been investigated for how they handled the concussion protocol but that none have yet been penalized other than being told “don’t do that again.”
+PFT reported that teams have previously been investigated for how they handled the concussion protocol but that none have yet been penalized other than being told “don’t do that again.”

 But PFT surmised that the Seahawks will be penalized stating that “the difference in this case is that, unlike prior cases, the concussion protocol was activated when the referee sent Wilson to the sideline.
 At that point, the Seahawks had no choice but to give Wilson an evaluation.
 And they didn’t.”